ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   - It defines a function `compare` of type `t -> t -> bool`, that is the function `String.compare`
 - The result module from the functor application `Set.Make(String)` is bound to the name `StringSet`, it has the signature `Set.S`.

-Add some code to the `funkt.ml` file to produce an executable that does something and check the result.
+Add some code to the `funkt.ml` file to produce an executable that does something and checks the result.

 **`funkt.ml`**
 ```ocaml